LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 Open RodRego and it is initialized with ten registers, with *addresses* numbered zero to nine, each initialized with the *value* equal to the *address* of the register.
+You can use the plus and minus buttons to set the registers 1 and 2 to any non-negative values you want to add.

 <img src="Images/RodRegoStart.png" width="500"/>